noob1x/NetworkCom/README.md

-# Network Security Tool - NetworkCom
+# Networking for beginners in cybersyriity learning Tool - NetworkCom

 NetworkCom is an extensive tool designed to teach networking for cybersecurity beginners.
 It includes lessons and quizzes covering a variety of topics, with a focus on simplicity and clarity.